jamsocket/jamsocket-nextjs-tutorial/README.md

 This config file is used by the dev CLI so it knows (1) what Dockerfile to use to build the session backend and (2) which parts of the file system to watch for changes.

 So in our demo, the dev CLI will watch the `src/session-backend` directory, and when a change is detected, it will rebuild the `Dockerfile.jamsocket` Dockerfile.
-Then, when we refresh the page, the `spawnBackend()` function will send a request to the dev server to spawn a new backend using the Docker container that was just built.
+Then, when we refresh the page, the `jamsocket.spawn()` function will send a request to the dev server to spawn a new backend using the Docker container that was just built.

 The second thing the dev CLI does for us is keep track of session backends we've spawned during development, terminating backends that are running old code, and streaming status updates and logs from your session backend.